EGPGV-Symposium/2025/content/cfp/cfp.md

 The Eurographics Symposium on Parallel Graphics and Visualization (EGPGV) aims to foster the exchange of experiences and knowledge on exploiting and defining new trends in parallel graphics and visualization.
 This area is of growing importance due to the widespread availability of multi-core CPUs, GPUs, and cluster systems.
 Computationally demanding and data-intensive applications in graphics and visualization are strongly affected by this trend and require novel, efficient parallel solutions.

 EGPGV has two submission deadlines: early submission in December and regular submission typically in February.
 This offers authors the flexibility to choose between two separate submission deadlines.
-The early submission deadline also provides the opportunity of improving manuscripts and resubmitting them to the regular deadline in case they are not successful in the early review phase, resembling a major revision review process.
+The early submission deadline also provides the opportunity to improve manuscripts and resubmit them to the regular deadline in case they are not successful in the early review phase, resembling a major revision review process.
 An FAQ about the early submission process can be found [here](../faq/).
 Please notice also that this year there are again abstract deadlines one week in advance to the paper deadlines.

-EGPGV 2023 will take place on June 12, 2023, and be co-located with EuroVis 2023, held June 12-16, 2023, in Leipzig Germany.
+EGPGV 2024 will take place on May 27, 2024, and be co-located with EuroVis 2024, held May 27-31, 2024, in Leipzig Germany.

 The proceedings of EGPGV will be published in the Eurographics Proceedings Series and in the Eurographics Digital Library.